-I also note that the only monetary award available to a landlord by way of the Direct Request process is for unpaid rent and unpaid utilities.
-As the landlord has also sought a monetary award for matters relating to parking in the amount of \$75.00 and two NSF fees in the amount of \$25.00 each, I would not be able to consider these aspects of the landlord's claim through the Direct Request process.
+I note that the only monetary award available to a landlord by way of the Direct Request process is for unpaid rent and unpaid utilities.
+As the landlord has also sought a monetary award for matters relating to three late fees in the amount of \$25.00 each, I would not be able to consider this aspect of the landlord's claim through the Direct Request process.

-Therefore, I find that the landlord is entitled to a monetary award in the amount of \$400.00, the amount claimed by the landlord for unpaid rent owing for February 2022.
+Therefore, I find that the landlord is entitled to an Order of Possession and a monetary award in the amount of \$3,317.12, the amount claimed by the landlord for unpaid rent owing for from May 2022 to July 2022.